sveltejs/eslint-plugin-svelte/docs/rules/sort-attributes.md

 - `"foo"` ...
 Matches only the `foo` attribute name.
 - `"/foo/"` ...
 Matches attribute names that match the `/foo/` regex.
 That is, it matches the attribute name including `foo`.
 - `"!foo"` ...
 Exclude `foo` attribute from the matched attribute names.
-When used alone, matches other than the `foo` attribute name.
+When used first in the array or alone, matches other than the `foo` attribute name.
 - `"!/foo/"` ...
 Excludes attributes that match the `/foo/` regex from the matched attribute names.
-When used alone, matches an attribute name that does not match the `/foo/` regex.
+When used first in the array or alone, matches an attribute name that does not match the `/foo/` regex.
 - `["style", "/^style:/u"]` ...
 Matches the `style` attribute or the attribute name that matches the `/^style:/u` regex.
 - `["/^bind:/u", "!bind:this", "/^on:/u"]` ...
 Matches an attribute name that matches `/^bind:/u` and other than `bind:this`, or an attribute name that matches `/^on:/u`.